McauleeMaddison/Milestone-Project-2/README.md

 🛒 Store - Buy Card Packs
 Each pack displayed as a 3D rotatable card.
 Front shows pack name and cost, back shows contents.

-Built with CSS 3D transformations for stylish hover effects.
+HADE HELP FROM AI TO MAKE THE README.md FILE LOOK MORE professional Built with CSS 3D transformations for stylish hover effects.
 👤 Profile - Login Animation
 Username and password fields with animated focus and glow effects.